Robert Bresson

-Robert Bresson (/fr/; 25 September 1901 – 18 December 1999) was a French film director.
+Robert Bresson (/fr/; 25 September 1901 – 18 December 1999) was a French filmmaker.
 Known for his ascetic approach, Bresson made a notable contribution to the art of cinema; his non-professional actors, ellipses, and sparse use of scoring have led his works to be regarded as preeminent examples of minimalist film.
 Much of his work is known for being tragic in story and nature.

 Bresson is among the most highly regarded filmmakers of all time.
-He has the highest number of films (seven) that made the 2012 Sight & Sound critics' poll of the 250 greatest films ever made.
+He has the highest number of films (seven) that made the 2012 Sight and Sound critics' poll of the Greatest Films of All Time.
 His works A Man Escaped (1956), Pickpocket (1959) and Au hasard Balthazar (1966) were ranked among the top 100, and other films like Mouchette (1967) and L'Argent (1983) also received many votes.
 Jean-Luc Godard once wrote, "He is the French cinema, as Dostoevsky is the Russian novel and Mozart is German music."

-Personal life
+Life and career

 Bresson was born at Bromont-Lamothe, Puy-de-Dôme, the son of Marie-Élisabeth (née Clausels) and Léon Bresson.
 Little is known of his early life.
 He was educated at Lycée Lakanal in Sceaux, Hauts-de-Seine, close to Paris, and turned to painting after graduating.
 Three formative influences in his early life are evident in his films: Catholicism, art, and his experiences as a prisoner of war.
 Robert Bresson lived in Paris, France, in the Île Saint-Louis.

 Initially a photographer, Bresson made his first short film, Les affaires publiques (Public Affairs) in 1934.
 He enlisted in the French Army on the onset of World War II and was captured by the Germans in 1940 and held as a prisoner of war for more than a year, an experience which informed A Man Escaped.
 In a career that spanned fifty years, Bresson made only 13 feature-length films.
 This reflects his painstaking approach to the filmmaking process and his non-commercial preoccupations.
 Difficulty finding funding for his projects was also a factor.

 Bresson was sometimes accused of an uncompromising "ivory tower existence" outside of mainstream cinema.
 Later in his life, he said that he had stopped watching other filmmakers' movies in theaters, although he later praised the James Bond film For Your Eyes Only (1981), saying that "It filled me with wonder ... if I could have seen it twice in a row and again the next day, I would have."
 Critic Jonathan Rosenbaum, an admirer of Bresson's work, argued that the filmmaker was "a mysterious, aloof figure", and wrote that on the set of Four Nights of a Dreamer (1971), where Rosenbaum was an extra, the director "seemed more isolated from his crew than any other filmmaker I've seen at work; his widow and onetime assistant director, Mylene van der Mersch, often conveyed his instructions."

 Bresson died on 18 December 1999, at his home in Droue-sur-Drouette, southwest of Paris.
 He was 98.
 He made his last film, L'Argent (Money), in 1983 and had been unwell for some time.